sayakpan/University-Management-Portal/README.md

-##University Management System
+## University Management System

 This management system is designed for schools and universities to manage the data of students and teachers, with special privileges for admins.
 The system allows students and teachers to view their data, while admins have the ability to modify all data and access an admin dashboard.

-##Features
+## Features

--Student login: Students can log in using their email to view their data.
+- Student login: Students can log in using their email to view their data.
--Teacher login: Teachers can log in using their email to view their data.
+- Teacher login: Teachers can log in using their email to view their data.
--Admin login: Admins can log in using their email to access the admin dashboard and modify all data.
+- Admin login: Admins can log in using their email to access the admin dashboard and modify all data.
--View student data: Students and teachers can view their own data, including contact information, grades, and attendance records.
+- View student data: Students and teachers can view their own data, including contact information, grades, and attendance records.
--View teacher data: Teachers can view their own data, including contact information and class schedules.
+- View teacher data: Teachers can view their own data, including contact information and class schedules.
--Modify student data: Admins can modify student data, including contact information, grades, and attendance records.
+- Modify student data: Admins can modify student data, including contact information, grades, and attendance records.
--Modify teacher data: Admins can modify teacher data, including contact information and class schedules.
+- Modify teacher data: Admins can modify teacher data, including contact information and class schedules.
--Admin dashboard: Admins have access to a dashboard that displays key statistics and allows for quick data modifications.
+- Admin dashboard: Admins have access to a dashboard that displays key statistics and allows for quick data modifications.

-##Technologies Used
+## Technologies Used

--Java: The main programming language used for this project.
+- Java: The main programming language used for this project.
--Swing: A Java GUI toolkit used for creating the user interface.
+- Swing: A Java GUI toolkit used for creating the user interface.
--MySQL: A relational database used for storing and retrieving data.
+- MySQL: A relational database used for storing and retrieving data.

-##Getting Started
+## Getting Started

 To get started with the management system, follow these steps: